franciscoj-londonoh/Pneumonia-Detection-From-Chest-X-Rays/README.md

 * Part 4: [FDA Submission](https://github.com/franciscoj-londonoh/Pneumonia-Detection-From-Chest-X-Rays/blob/main/Part4_FDAValidationPlan.pdf)

-As part of the project, the following steps that are derived from the FDA's official guidance on both the algorithm description and the algorithm performance assessment.
+As part of the project, a validation plan, which is derived from the FDA's official guidance, was proposed containing:

   - General information: intended use statement for the model, target population, limitations, among others
   - Algorithm design and function: description of the fully trained algorithm and the DICOM header checks implemented